 With the support of AIDER (NGO dedicated to environmental conservation and sustainable development in Peru), ámaZ Panorama became the first restaurant in the world to solely use wood sourced from responsibly-managed forests, certified by the FSC (Forest Stewardship Council).
 For Schiaffino, protecting these forests is extremely important as this is where biodiversity is found.
 His decision to implement sustainable wood into his restaurant emphasizes his commitment to protect the resources of the Amazon and integrate them throughout the value chain.

-The wood used in ámaZ comes from the forests of the Shipibo-Conibo communities, an ethnic group native to the Ucayali River in the Peruvian Amazon.
+The wood used in ámaZ came from the forests of the Shipibo-Conibo communities, an ethnic group native to the Ucayali River in the Peruvian Amazon.
 Since 1992, they have committed to sustainable management of their forests which led them to obtain the FSC® certification.
 In 2016 the native group achieved a historic milestone, exporting their certified shihuahuaco wood for the first time to the United States, benefiting 400 Shipibo-Conibo families.

 4. He works with local communities to manage their resources sustainably and elevate the value for these products in the market